 And my three minutes were up a minute or two ago, so I’ll sum up, though I’m reserving the right to give it more consideration.
 I’ll be thinking about this on and off for days I’m sure.

 They’ve got a case.
 There are notes and lyrics in here falling on identical pitches, with similar-sounding syllables, at identical points in time, and they’re important musical events and important times.

 But forced to make a call of some sort?
-Oh, I can, certainly.
-Caveats and all, my call right now is that there’s no way Dua Lipa lets this get to trial, not because she’s guilty, but because putting these two pieces before a jury of laypeople, at this point, looks to me decidedly risky.
+Caveats and all, I suppose my call right now is that there’s no way Dua Lipa lets this get to trial.
+It’s obviously not because I think she’s guilty; I think this was a coincidence.
+But it’s because putting these two pieces before a jury of laypeople looks like a dicey proposition.

 But it would be better for copyright and for the world if she fights it.
 Hope she does.